Gulf Savannah Wanderer

 Cobbold Gorge

+Cobbold Gorge is the place to visit to put life in perspective – in the best possible way.
 This ancient geological landform is distinguished by its narrow, striated sandstone formations and humbling 10-metre cliffs.
-Cruising here, the only sounds you’ll hear are the wind and wildlife.
+Waterways carved the gorge some 10,000 years ago, channelling through 135-million-year-old sandstone.
+Cruising here, the only sounds you’ll hear are the wind, wildlife and quiet hum of your boat.

 Cobbold Gorge Cabins